 Climate change is at our doorstep and women play a crucial role in the global fight against the crisis.
 The way forward is to shift the narrative from victimhood to leadership where women are concerned, according to a UN report released in November.

-“There will be 500 billion jobs in the green sector over the next ten years.
+“There will be 500 million jobs in the green sector over the next ten years.
 We want to work towards women taking a fair percentage,” Morsy said.